 This is blamed on IT’s traditional inability to respond quickly and flexibly to the business’ requirements.

-3. Dealing with disruption
+4. Dealing with industry disruption

 For the CIO the challenge will depend on their company’s industry: are the threats there already, or are they likely to come soon?
 Being placed to respond to new systems and technology required to compete with new business models within the industry is crucial.